Program Description

 - Sid Jacobson Jewish Community Center (Nassau)

-In addition to the above organizations funded through the NYSOFA grant, local offices for the aging across New York State provide funding to approximately 55 social adult day programs.
+In addition to the above organizations funded through the NYSOFA grant program, local offices for the aging across New York State provide funding to approximately 52 SADS.

 Resources

-For training and additional resources including information on how to open a social adult day program, please contact the New York State Adult Day Services Association.
+For training and additional resources, including guidance on opening a SADS program, please contact the New York State Adult Day Services Association.